ororker/cmis-e360/cmis-design.md

 The most used room was 203 Lec Theatre 1, Boyd Orr (ID=2950203) that was used 766 times.

 There are 198 rooms with audio/visual equipment.

-## Different data model structures

-The data models used by CMIS and E360 differ in one very distinct aspect, namely how they represent classes.

-In E360 the main entity is called SCHEDULE and it represents one lesson, taking place in a particular room and at a particular date and time.

-In CMIS the main entity is called TIMETABLE.
-This represents a set of classes taking place in a particular room and at a particular time and day of the week but across
-1 or more weeks.

-NB even though multiple rows within TIMETABLE can have the same SETID and SLOTID, (but with different SLOTENTRY values) each SETID and SLOTID combination always have the same WEEKID and WEEKDAY values.

-When publishing CMIS schedule information to E360 a REST API must be used.
-Due to the data model structures mentioned above when a change is made to one row in CMIS, many REST API calls may need to be made to the E360 REST API in order to keep the schedules in sync.

 ## Criteria for sending schedule information to E360